Imperial Stroganov College

 The history

-In 1843, Count Sergei Stroganov passed the School over to the state.
-It was reorganized into the Second Drawing School.
-In 1860, it was incorporated with the First Drawing School into the Stroganov College for Technical Drawing and its Regulations were approves.
-Weaving and fast-printing workshops, plaster, painting and lithographic workshops were organised additionally, and ceramic workshop was opened a bit later, circa 1867.
+In 1843, Count S. Stroganov hanged over the School to the state.
+It was transformed into the Second Drawing School.
+In 1860, it was merged with the First Drawing School into the Stroganov School of Technical Drawing.
+Additionally weaving, printing, modelling, painting and lithographic workshops were opened, and later, circa 1867, ceramics workshop was opened.

 At the turn of the 19th – 20th centuries, the College experienced a resurrection.
 On February 23, 1900 in honor of its 75th anniversary, the School was renamed into the Imperial Stroganov Central Higher Industrial and Applied Arts College and passed under the patronage of Grand Duchess Elizabeth Feodorovna of Russia, and gained the right to place the State Coat of Arms on its products.
 The College became one of the major art centres in Russia.
 New workshops were opened in those years - foundry, chasing and assembling, enamel, galvanoplastic and jewelry.
 The leading Russian architects, painters and sculptors conducted classes there - Mikhail Vrubel, Fyodor Schechtel, Alexey Shchusev, Konstantin Korovin, Sergei Ivanov, Abram Arkhipov, Andrey Andreev.
 The sons of the famous Moscow enamel master Feodor Rückert, the painters from the Moscow branch of the Fabergé firm - M. Ivanov and S. Adrianov, the sons of jewelry firms and factories founders – G. Cheryatov and P. Ovchinnikov were among the students there.